nahimanajz/Listsmarter/App/README.md

-Services should have methods to: assign a user to task `I am using create task to assign task` update task status to desired value ✔ [refactor needed] //suggestion using id to update it ✔ create/update/delete user ✔ create/update/delete task ✔
+Services should have methods to: assign a user to task `I am using create task to assign task` update task status to desired value ✔ [refactor needed] //suggestion using id to update it `Nb: consider updating one task with specified id`
+  ✔
+create/update/delete user ✔
+create/update/delete task ✔